flo-bit/ui-kit/src/routes/docs/philosophy/Philosophy.md

 - [model-picker](/ui-kit/components/3d/model-picker/)
 - [voxel-art](/ui-kit/components/3d/voxel-art/)

-## Works without javascript when possible / is accessible
+## Works without javascript when possible & is accessible

 Whenever possible components should work without javascript.
-Also all components should be accessible to the best of my knowledge.
+Also all components should be accessible (to the best of my knowledge).
-Please let me know [if you find any issues](https://github.com/flo-bit/ui-kit/issues).
+Please let me know [if you find any issues there](https://github.com/flo-bit/ui-kit/issues).

 ## Dark mode